specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 You might need to [unassign licenses](../admin/manage/assign-licenses-to-users.md) if you're changing some users from E to F licenses.
 [Learn more about how to switch specific users from E to F licenses](switch-from-enterprise-to-frontline.md#switch-users-to-a-microsoft-365-f-plan).

-## Step 4: Set up and configure devices
+## Set up and configure devices

-See the following guidance:
+Managing the devices that frontline workers use is a key fundamental.
+It's important to set a secure, compliant baseline to manage devices for your workforce, whether they're shared devices or workers' personal devices.
+For more information, see the following guidance:

 - [Overview of device management for frontline workers](flw-devices.md)
 - [Manage shared devices for frontline workers](flw-shared-devices.md)

+## Deploy your frontline teams in Teams

-## Step 5: Set up other services
+## Set up other services

 Depending on your scenarios, you'll need to configure additional Microsoft 365 services, such as Exchange and Outlook for email or Microsoft Viva to expand your employee experience.
 Read on for information about each service.